IMGIITRoorkee/omniport-docs/docs/source/references/scripts/docker/start/logs.rst

 All these directories contains various logs that can be examined.
 The container also supports the ``tail`` binary fortunately enabling you to tail and detect errors.

+For explanations regarding the directory and file structure, refer to the :doc:`guide on how to read logs<../../../../how_to/read_logs>`.